MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 If you have internet access, you can use the **Online** parameter instead.
 The **Online** parameter opens the help article in your default web browser.
 The online content is the most up-to-date content.
-The browser allows you to search the help content and view other, related help articles.
+The browser allows you to search the help content and view other related help articles.

 > [!NOTE]
 > The **Online** parameter isn't supported for **About** articles.